barbagroup/geoclaw-landspill/README.md

 An advantage of Singularity is that it will map and bind the current directory on the host to a Singularity container automatically.
-That means, if a user has a simulation case on the host, with a Singularity image, he/she can launch the simulation directly from the host machine without loging into the container.
+That means, if a user has a simulation case on the host, with a Singularity image, he/she can launch the simulation directly from the host machine without logging into the container.

 For example, suppose we are now on the host machine and has a simulation case `utah_gasoline` under the current directory.
 To run the simulation with the